foswiki/ConfluenceToFoswikiContrib/readme.txt

-ConfluenceToTWiki Converter
+ConfluenceToFoswiki Converter
 =============================

 How To?

-Migrating from Confluence Web to TWiki can be achieved in following 2 steps-
+Migrating from Confluence Web to Foswiki can be achieved in following 2 steps-

 1.Editing configuration files
  - ConfluenceConfig.conf
  - ConvertorConfig.conf
-2.Executing command line utility genTWikiWeb.pl.
+2.Executing command line utility genWeb.pl.

 Pre-requisites: